Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Only interactive elements (that represent buttons, links, or selectable features) have a tab stop.
+__Description__: Only interactive elements (that represent buttons, links, or selectable features) have a tab stop.
 Every DX element must NOT have its own tab stop unless the tabs are programmatically revealed (such as having a single tab stop at the root of a chart and then a way to enter further layers or sections of the chart using keyboard controls).
 At least one tab stop should be provided if a data table succeeds the DX and is interactive, otherwise a table should not have a tab stop.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html)